 A simple wild foraged herbal tea, spruce tea can be enjoyed year round, and is a great natural source of Vitamin C. Learn how to identify various evergreen trees, and how to use them in teas with this simple guide.

-Being able to use the resources the earth provides us is a big part of what Earth, Food, and Fire is all about.
+Being able to use the resources the Earth provides us is a big part of what the Earth, Food, and Fire website is all about.
 Everything we need to survive and thrive is naturally provided to us... if we know where to look of course.
-Being able to grow a garden for your own produce or growing herbs indoors is a great skill to have.
+Being able to grow a garden for your own produce or grow herbs indoors is a great skill to have.
 On the other hand, foraging for wild food can be just as rewarding, and in certain situations even important.

 Conifer Trees As Food